dario-campagna/cribbage-score-calculator-24/notes.md

   - Combination of cards
 - Parse a Cribbage hand represented as a string
     - Each rank corresponds to a numeric value
-    - Well defined set of values for rank and suite
+    - Well-defined set of values for rank and suite

 # Notes